abdullah-erturk/Win10-Setup-Disk-/README.md

 > Please make sure to back up your data.

 ## 💡NOTE
-- for Windows 10: You cannot create a Win10+ Setup Disk on Windows 10 versions 1507, 1511 or 1607 Host OS.
+- You cannot create a Win10+ Setup Disk on Windows 10 versions 1507, 1511 or 1607 Host OS.
 These older versions of Windows 10 do not support reading and creating multiple partitions on removable storage devices.

 ## 🛠 Contributors